ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 # Development Using the iHart Java Client Library

 The iHart client library is set up with a class that manages connecting to the server and receiving messages, and a set of classes that allow you to receive and process events.
-Similarly to Java’s [ActionListener interface](https://docs.oracle.com/javase/tutorial/uiswing/events/actionlistener.html), the library provides a `CVEventListener` interface with three methods:
+Similarly to Java\'s [ActionListener interface](https://docs.oracle.com/javase/tutorial/uiswing/events/actionlistener.html), the library provides a `CVEventListener` interface with three methods:

 * `public void shellsArrived(CVEvent shellEvent)`